young-gang-of-4/gh-pages-swagger-ui-loyality/README.md

 Finally I need to work out the process of updating the contents of the `api-docs/` directory in the repository from the Swagger-UI `dist/` directory, so I can keep the Swagger-UI up-to-date.

-For now I have signed for notifications on releases and secutiry announcements.
+For now I have signed for notifications on releases and security announcements.

 ## Caveats